Vincent John Doe a play by Robert Maniscalco – Abstract

 Vincent John Doe asks the question, “What if Van Gogh showed up in NYC in 2013?”
 As one might predict, people quickly realize he is “crazy,” and he ends up in a mental institution.
 As Vincent navigates the mental health system and encounters therapists and fellow patients we begin to question how our society has come to define mental illness.
 The play explores the differences between mental illness and the artistic temperament.
 What do we do with those who refuse to conform to behaviors we consider normal.
 The play explores the meaning of identity, the role of ego and the meaning of success.
 It challenges our relationship with God and the courage it takes to speak to the world through one’s art.
 What is the burden and responsibility of the artist, in terms of truth?
 What is his/her moral imperative?
 What is his place in the world of commerce?

 The action of the play follows Vincent over his stay in the hospital and follows him as he claims his “career.”
 We are not certain whether Van Gogh is fighting to get back to his time or simply be accepted in the present.
 The more Van Gogh asserts his identity the more trouble he gets into.
 He eventually realizes the battle over his identity is not the real issue before him.
 By the time the viewer figures out whether the play is a piece of Science Fiction or not, he/she has become embroiled in a high stakes psychological and spiritual journey.

 A unique feature of the play is that it requires the actor playing Van Gogh to create two actual paintings in the course of the play, blurring the lines between the theatre and performance art genres.

-The play will receive its fist public reading at Threshold Theatre (84 1/2 Society St. in Charleston) on February 17th, starting at 7 pm, followed by an audience talk back with the playwright and the actors.
+The play received its fist public reading at Threshold Theatre (84 1/2 Society St. in Charleston) on February 17th, 2013, followed by an audience talk back with the playwright and the actors.
 Then will be a party.